Duke: Yeah, but after 12 fucking years, it should be.

 Duke: What's next, shit finger painting?!

-(On the loading screen) Picking up turds doesn't take away ego, even though we really wanted it to.
+(On the loading screen) Grabbing a turd in the toilet will not take Ego away even though we really wanted it to

 - Womb Level: In the final level of "The Doctor Who Cloned Me", Duke enters the womb of the alien empress to blow up her ovaries, so that she won't give birth to a new alien army.